marekDeveloper/playoffsmoment.com/README.md

 Now need to check actual data in D8 CMS.

-Information imported into `Team`content type seems all good, even taxonomies are imported properly.
+Information imported into `Team` content type seems all good, even taxonomies are imported properly.

+## 9. Display Suite module installation

+I want 2 column layout for my content, so installing DS module [https://www.drupal.org/project/ds]

+composer require drupal/ds

+Go to Admin -> Extend (/admin/modules) and enable new module.

+## 10. Create View

+Creating new `Block` view `NFL Teams`.
+Go to "Admin -> Structure -> Views -> Add view"

+Created 2 view blocks `NFC Teams` & `AFC Teams`.
+Display content fields as table and multiple view configuration done.

+## 11. Views Reference Field module installation

+To be able to assign views to fields I need Views Reference Field module [https://www.drupal.org/project/viewsreference]

+composer require drupal/viewsreference

+Go to Admin -> Extend (/admin/modules) and enable new module.

-## 10000.
-Teams Page content type
+## 12. Teams Page content type

-Creating new `Teams Page` content type which will show all imported teams at once.
+Creating new `Teams Page` content type which will show all imported teams on one page.

 I would like to display 2 tables, one for each Conference.
-I was not able to do this just in Views, I think I will need Panels or Display Suite.
+I was not able to do this just in Views.
+I'm going to use Display Suite module.

+Create Team Page: "Admin -> Structure -> Content types -> Add content type" (/admin/structure/types/add)

+Type name: Teams Page.

+Tweaks for default form: Remove check for "Promoted to front page" & "Display author and date information"

+Continue to add new fields in Manage fields section for Teams Page content type

+Adding 2 fields `Left Column` & `Right Column` for left and right column blocks as `Views reference`.

+I did some small tweaks in "Manage form display" and "Manage display" tabs.

+In "Manage display" I've configured `Two column stacked layout` for this content type.

+## 13. Creat Teams Page node

+Go to "Admin -> Content -> Add content -> Teams Page" (node/add/teams_page) and created new node.

+Making this new page to be homepage ... go to "Configuration -> Basic site settings -> Front Page" (/admin/config/system/site-information)

+And added views reference to Left and Right.
+Now I can see all information I want to see.

+Well, it is kind of ugly with this default theme.
+And not even responsive ... even testing "Fluid two column stacked layout" no luck with responsive, need another theme.

+## 14. Try new theme

+Going to try `Basic` theme: [https://www.drupal.org/project/basic]

+Basic boasts a clean HTML5 structure with extensible CSS classes for unlimited theming possibilities as well as a top-down load order for improved SEO.
+It is fully responsive out-of-the-box.

+New theme installation using Admin -> Appearance interface -> Install new theme.

+Oh well, this is disappointment ...
+I've tried few themes and I did not like any of them.

 TO DO!
-Continue here when data imported, add fields, display suite, etc.
+Continue to trey some other themes ... showcase_lite seems little better.